Meet the Board & Staff

 Leslie Mooney – Executive Director

-Leslie Mooney joined the CCAC in October 2013 as the second executive director in its five-year history.
-Leslie brings ten years of experience in non-profit and museum management to CCAC, having most recently held the position of Director of Development of the National Underground Railroad Freedom Center.
-After completing her bachelor’s degree in history at Georgetown College, Leslie lived in Temuco, Chile where she taught English to kindergarten through high school aged students.
-She has also held research and education positions at the United States Department of Justice and the Boston History & Innovation Collaborative.
+Leslie Mooney joined CCAC in October 2013 as the second executive director in its history.
+Leslie has several years of experience in non-profit and museum management, having been Director of Development of the National Underground Railroad Freedom Center prior to her time at CCAC.
+After completing her bachelor’s degree in history at Georgetown College, Leslie lived in Temuco, Chile where she taught English.
+She has held research and education positions at the US Department of Justice and the Boston History & Innovation Collaborative.
 She received her master’s degree in Public History from Northeastern University, with a focus in non-profit management and women’s history.

 Her passion for the arts began at a young age surrounded by a family who was always singing and performing.
 She was a member of several community productions in and around her hometown of Dixon, Kentucky as a child and received a partial theater scholarship to Georgetown College.
 Leslie began her career in educational programs and exhibition interpretation and has a personal mission to educate, connect and inspire communities to create a deeper and more fulfilling human experience.

-In addition to her love of art and theater is a love of sports, food and wine.
-She is an avid fan of UK basketball, the Reds (and Red Sox), the Bengals (and, alas, the New England Patriots).
-Her husband, Brendan, is a Massachusetts native, chef and father extraordinaire to their three sons, Graeme, Colin, and Quinn.
-They have happily resided in Clifton for the last six years.
+In addition to her love of art and theater is a love of sports, food, and wine.
+She is an avid fan of FC Cincinnati, the Reds (and Red Sox), the Bengals (and, alas, the New England Patriots).
+Her husband, Brendan, is a Massachusetts native, chef, and father extraordinaire to their four sons: Graeme, Colin, Quinn, and Eamon.
+They happily reside in Clifton.

 You can reach Leslie at leslie.mooney@cliftonculturalarts.org.